adedamola26/data-pipeline-4-online-retail/README.md

         return check(scan_name, checks_subpath)
 ```

-Similar to the other check tasks, it returns a call on the [check function](include/soda/check_function.py) and runs in the Soda venv.
+Similar to the other check tasks, it returns a call on the [check function](include/soda/check_function.py) and runs in the Soda _venv_.

 # Endnote